What is an Attribution Model?

 - Jim’s jean jacket purchase would be attributed 50% to the first paid search ad and 50% to the second paid search ad.

 Time Decay - This attribution model gives more credit to the touch points that happened closer in time to the conversion.
 The model uses a 7-day half life in which a click 8 days before a conversion gets half as much credit as a click 1 day before a conversion.

 - With Jim’s jean jacket purchase, the first paid search click would get the least credit, while the second paid search ad click would get the most credit because it was the closest ad click to the conversion.

-Position-Based – This attribution model gives 40% of conversion credit to the last clicked AdWords ad, 40% to the first clicked AdWords ad, and 20% split between all ad clicks in the middle of the conversion path.
+Position-Based - This attribution model gives 40% of conversion credit to the last clicked Google Ads ad, 40% to the first clicked Google Ads ad, and 20% split between all ad clicks in the middle of the conversion path.

 - With Jim’s jean jacket purchase, there were only two paid search ad clicks, so the conversion credit is split evenly between these two clicks.
 However, had there been a third paid search ad touchpoint, the 1st and third ads would each get 40% of conversion credit while the 2nd ad would get the remaining 20%.

 Data-Driven - This attribution model splits conversion credit using machine learning to determine the role each ad touchpoint played in the conversion process.
 This is the newest and most complex attribution model.

 - With Jim’s jean jacket purchase, each ad touchpoint would receive a part of the credit, based on the role it was determined to play in the conversion path.